thongvmdev/tymex-interview-frontend-vominhthong/README.md

 # TymeX Assignment

 Thank you for giving me the opportunity to work on this assignment.
-Below, I have outlined the tasks I completed, including the demo video and demo link.
+Below, I have outlined the tasks I completed, including demo link.
 Please feel free to review and share your feedback.

 ## Tech Stack